Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 };
 ```

-Then, you add a `name` attribute to each of the input tags and assigned a value with the same name you declared in the state.
+Then, you add a `name` attribute to each of the input tags and assigned a value with the same name you declared in the `state`.
 For instance, in our case, we will have the `name="title"` included in the text input tag.

 If you apply these changes in your code, your `InputTodo` component should look like this: